react-observatory/react-observatory/docs/Dynamic-Injection/Reducers.md

 This chapter covers the basic setup for Dynamic Reducer Injection.

+Please note that reducers are not removed from Store when Component is unmounted.

 ## Global Reducer Setup

 First we need to create a function that will allow us to inject new reducers dynamically.